Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsadmin-v1alpha/readme.md

 await gapi.client.analyticsadmin.accounts.runAccessReport({entity: 'entity'});

 /*
 Searches through all changes to an account or its children given the specified set of filters.
+Only returns the subset of changes supported by the API.
+The UI may return additional changes.
 */
 await gapi.client.analyticsadmin.accounts.searchChangeHistoryEvents({
   account: 'account',